okram999/aws-golden-ami-pipeline-sample/README.md

 ## Nice to Have
  - Support for encrypted AMI
     * images encrypted with AWS managed keys cannot be shared

-    * For this to work, the CMK keys needs to be
+    * YAML version of the templates [ use the cfn-flip tool and test ]

- - Notifications on failures
+ - Notifications on failures [ DONE ]
     * Add lambda
     * Add role
     * Add a sns Topic